-Sticker and decal kits are also available if you want to try your hand at creating a custom dirt bike helmet all on your own.
-For this avenue, it is wise to purchase a dirt bike helmet in a solid color of your choice.
+Sticker and Decal kits are also available if you want to try your hand at creating a custom dirt bike helmet all on your own.
+For this avenue, it is wise to purchase the helmet in a solid color of your choice.
 That way you do not have to figure out how to apply your stickers and decals around existing elaborate paint work.

 “How To Apply Helmet Decals?”